cdransf/cdransf/README.md

 ### [Cory Dransfeldt](https://coryd.me)

-Hi, I’m Cory.
-I’m a developer, technology enthusiast and avid music music fan based in Camarillo, California.
-I went to school for business, but now work on the web.

-I have worked with a wide variety of companies, organizations and artists.

-I’m endlessly fascinated by development, automation and technology.
-I am constantly striving to learn more and improve on every aspect of what I do.

-[I blog occasionally](https://coryd.me) and I read a lot.

-When I’m not working you can find me out exploring with my amazing family.
+I build, maintain and design applications.

+My attention to detail, passion for code and development allow me to excel at delivering robust, performant applications.
+I am endlessly fascinated by development and technology.

 ---

 ### Get in touch 👋

 You can reach me at [coryd@hey.com](mailto:coryd@hey.com).
+Or fill out the form [here](https://coryd.me/contact).